 Like yin and yang, a cortado is the perfect balance of espresso and warm steamed milk.
 The milk is used to cut back on the espresso’s acidity.

 The macchiato is another espresso-based drink that has a small amount of foam on top.
 It’s the happy medium between a cappuccino and a doppio.

 For all you chocolate lovers out there, you’ll fall in love with a mocha (or maybe you already have).
 The mocha is a chocolate espresso drink with steamed milk and foam.
-At Eagle Cafe, we serve it with a San Francisco Classic, Ghirardelli chocolate syrup, yum!
+Coffee at Eagle Cafe is served with a San Francisco Classic, Ghirardelli chocolate syrup, yum!

 Never Underestimate the Importance of Being Properly Caffeinated.